What is The

 Alternative Art School?

-The Alternative Art School provides online art courses with the world’s most visionary artists.
-We are entirely online and cater to working artists from every part of the globe, which allows us to provide an active, invigorating, and non-traditional art-making experience.
-Learn more about TAAS below.
+The Alternative Art School is a global online art school — in dialogue with visionary artists, curators, and a global artist community.
+Our Membership program caters to working artists from every part of the globe, which allows us to provide an active, invigorating, and non-traditional art-making experience.

 About TAAS